 Country Music Star Kellie Pickler to Perform at Roswell Park’s Celebration of Hope

-BUFFALO, N.Y. — Country music star Kellie Pickler will perform at Roswell Park Cancer Institute’s Celebration of Hope, a community-wide rally against cancer that will celebrate survivors, patients and all those who are fighting for a cure.
+BUFFALO, N.Y. — Country music star Kellie Pickler will perform at Roswell Park Comprehensive Cancer Center’s Celebration of Hope, a community-wide rally against cancer that will celebrate survivors, patients and all those who are fighting for a cure.
 The event will take place Friday, June 26 at the University at Buffalo’s North Campus.

 Kellie Pickler’s career took off after her appearance on the fifth season of American Idol.
 Since then, her hit song “Best Days of Your Life” achieved Platinum status and reached the Billboard Country Top 10.
 She’s also been nominated many times for the CMT Music Awards Female Video of the Year honors, most recently in 2013 for “Someone Somewhere Tonight.”
 Kellie recently competed on Dancing with the Stars, and along with her dancing partner, was named the champion of the 2013 show.